-Making techquity a reality with a collaborative approach to change
+Making techquity a reality

 Health disparities are a depressingly deeply rooted fact of life in the United States.
 Centuries of socioeconomic inequality are reflected clearly in the poor health outcomes of traditionally underserved populations, including groups that have been marginalized due to their racial and ethnic origins, sexual and gender identity, or economic status.

 With the proliferation of health IT tools to illuminate disparities, and the ongoing shift to value-based care to provide financial support for tackling the issues, healthcare stakeholders have started to take more responsibility for addressing the social determinants of health (SDOH) that lead to gaps in care access and outcomes.

 Health IT tools are supposed to build better connections between patients, caregivers, providers, payers, and community-based resources.
 However, too many of these solutions fall short of their promises due to poor design and limited accessibility for the very populations they are intended to help.